 Pre-defined Descriptor Files

-As of version 2.2, there are now four predefined descriptor formats available for reuse, packaged within the Assembly Plugin, instead of the original three.
+There are four predefined descriptor formats available for reuse, packaged within the Assembly Plugin.
 Their descriptorIds are:

 bin